Swimming blog - FLIP TURNS How to correct these 5 common flipturn mistakes?

 Do flipturns make you a better swimmer?
 Yes, they do.
-But what are the 5 common mistakes we see from swimmers trying to master the flipturn?
-How do you avoid making these and improve your flipturn?
-Let’s find out below.
+But what are common mistakes we see from swimmers trying to master the flipturn?
+How do you avoid making these mistakes and improve your flipturn?
+Read on and let’s find out.

 Mistake #1 Lifting your head out of the water before flipping

 You don’t want to lift your head just before initiating the flip turn.
 We see a lot of swimmers do this.
 Maybe you want to see the wall coming or take a last breath, yet lifting the head at the last moment before flipping will hamper your flipping and make it very difficult to throw your legs over your head as your body is moving in the opposite direction.
 You want to keep your upper body on the water surface, head in a neutral position ready to flip.

 You want to continue moving in the direction of the turn, forwards and down.

 Curling up into a ball will sink you to the bottom.
 Curling up removes a good chunk of your surface area in the water and makes you heavier.
 This means that instead of flipping towards the wall, you have sunk before you get there.
 Sinking is the number one issue that ruins a good turn.